aische/llm-chat/Readme.md

 ## Status

 This library is in an early stage: APIs and behavior may still change.
-It is work in progress, and test coverage is incomplete — some functionality is not yet covered by automated tests.
+It is work in progress, and test coverage is incomplete.

 ## Examples